Introduction to optimization methods for training SciML models: Solving the optimization problem

 where $M_k^{-1}$ denotes the preconditioning matrix used by the optimizer.
 As before, we linearize the network output $h_\theta$ around $\theta_k$ at every training point and stack the resulting approximations into the vector $u(\theta)$.
 This yields the functional update

 with the \emph{adaptive (or preconditioned) kernel}

-Thus, every adaptive and second-order method can be interpreted in function space as performing a kernel gradient descent with kernel $\Theta_k^{(M_k)}$.
+Thus, every adaptive and second-order method can be interpreted in function space as performing a kernel GD with kernel $\Theta_k^{(M_k)}$.
 The eigenvalues of $\Theta_k^{(M_k)}$ therefore govern the contraction rates of the error for a given optimizer.
 In the special case of standard GD ($M_k = I$), we recover $\Theta_k^{(M_k)} = \Theta_k$, whose eigenvalues $\{\lambda_i\}$ produce per-iteration decay factors of the form $(1 - \alpha \lambda_i)^k$.
 Adaptive and second-order optimizers reshape these decay rates through the spectrum of $\Theta_k^{(M_k)}$.
-When $M_k$ is chosen well, the resulting spectrum is significantly more balanced, narrowing the gap between the fastest- and slowest-contracting modes.
-This \emph{spectral flattening} improves the effective conditioning of the optimization problem $\big({\kappa({\Theta_k^{(M_k)}}) < \kappa({\Theta_k}})\big)$ and typically leads to faster and more stable training.
+When $M_k$ is chosen well, the resulting spectrum is significantly more balanced, narrowing the gap between the fastest- and slowest-contracting modes, so that the singular values are more similar in magnitude.
+This phenomenon, often referred to as \emph{spectral flattening}, improves the effective conditioning of the optimization problem $\big({\kappa({\Theta_k^{(M_k)}}) < \kappa({\Theta_k}})\big)$ and typically leads to faster and more stable training.

-\paragraph{Numerical example \#2:} To illustrate the effect of preconditioning on optimization dynamics, we consider a nonlinear regression problem as specified in Section~\ref{sec:regression}.
-Our goal is to learn the function $\sin(\pi x_{1}) + \cos(\pi x_{2})$ from inputs $(x_1, x_2)$ using a DNN.
+\begin{num_example}{\textbf{\emph{Preconditioning.}}} To illustrate the effect of preconditioning on the optimization dynamics, we consider a nonlinear regression problem as specified in Section~\ref{sec:regression}.
+Our goal is to learn the function $\sin(\pi x_{1}) + \cos(\pi x_{2})$ from inputs $(x_1, x_2)$ using a simple DNN with one hidden layer.
 The model is trained using three different optimization methods.
-Specifically, we consider first-order GD, Adam as a representative of adaptive first-order methods, and a damped Gauss-Newton (GN) method as an approximate second-order optimization.
-GD corresponds to the choice $M_k = I$, while Adam employs a diagonal preconditioner $M_k$.
-The damped GN method uses $M_k = J_k^\top J_k + \beta I$, where $J_k$ denotes the Jacobian of the model outputs with respect to the parameters and $\beta > 0$ is a damping parameter.
+Specifically, we consider first-order GD, Adam as a representative of adaptive first-order methods (Section~\ref{sec:adaptive_grad_algos} below), and a damped Gauss-Newton (GN) method as an approximate second-order optimization (Section~\ref{sec_param_space}).
+GD corresponds to the choice $M_k = I$, while Adam employs a diagonal preconditioner $M_k$, see the update rule~\eqref{eq:adam_update}).
+The damped GN method (or Levenberg-Marquardt method)~\cite[ch.
+10.3]{nocedal2006numerical} uses $M_k = J_k^\top J_k + \beta I$, where $J_k$ denotes the Jacobian of the model outputs with respect to the parameters and $\beta > 0$ is a damping parameter.